Conducting Research with Participants at Elevated Risk for Suicide: Considerations for Researchers

 In the case of a patient death, what protocol is in place for contact with the family, and support of research staff?

-While suicide deaths in research studies are rare, participant suicide deaths are a critical topic that study teams need to plan for in their study procedures.
+While suicide deaths in research studies are rare, individuals at risk for suicide are at elevated risk for multiple causes of mortality 32,33.
+Study participant deaths are a critical topic that study teams need to plan for in their study procedures, and suicide deaths, in particular, may require additional consideration.
 As noted in the adverse and serious adverse events reporting discussion above, protocols should include language on whether suicide deaths are considered expected or unexpected adverse events, what oversight bodies need to receive serious adverse event reports, and on what timeline.
-Guidance can include planning who on the study team will speak with family members and, when appropriate, other study participants; how to talk about the suicide with these affected individuals; and what the process will be for providing support to study team members.
+Guidance can include planning who on the study team will speak with family members and, when appropriate, other study participants; how to talk about the suicide with these affected individuals; and what the process will be for providing supportive resources to family members and study team members.

 As new clinical designs, methodological approaches, and technological advances have been developed and applied to clinical research, additional considerations have emerged for investigators working with participants at heightened risk of suicide.